Skip to main content

 Recognize the signs

-Anxiety problems affect feelings, thoughts, actions, and the physical body.
+Anxiety problems affect feelings, thoughts, actions, and your physical body.

 Feelings